-One of the most popular posts on this site is Raising a Spirited Child and Feeling Like a Bad Mother.
-(I wrote it when Caroline was about three and a half and I was so frustrated with her bedtimes.)
+One of my most popular posts is Raising a Spirited Child and Feeling Like a Bad Mother.
+I wrote it when Caroline was about three and a half and I was so frustrated with her bedtimes.
 Many people end up on this blog looking for information on spirited children and make their way to my Raising a Highly-Sensitive and Spirited Child page or one of the posts I’ve written on this topic.

 Every once in awhile I see a search engine phrase in my StatCounter listing that just breaks my heart.
-You can tell by the words the person is searching that she is really struggling with parenting a spirited child.
+You can tell by the search phrase that the person is really struggling with parenting a spirited child.
 A few times I’ve wanted to be able to write to her or contact her to offer encouragement, but there is no way for me to do that unless she leaves a comment.

 Today I received an email from someone and it made me realize I need to do an update on the content of that post from two and a half years ago.
 The email said:

 I just came across the above post from 2010 and as I read it, I started thinking, “Did I write this?”
 I could have – word for word.
 I am an introverted mother of a spirited toddler who will be up until 9:30 -10 PM. even with a 7:30 start time on her bedtime routine, every night.
 No matter how patient I try to be during the day, at night I have none after the third request for a hug and kiss or to put her sheet back on.
 Please tell me it gets easier!

 Yes, it does get easier in many ways.
 (And in a few ways it hasn’t.)
 But here we go!